Women in baseball: Broadcasting

-In 2021, an all-female broadcast crew called a Major League Baseball game for the first time; specifically, Sarah Langs Heidi Watney, Lauren Gardner, Melanie Newman and Alanna Rizzo, called a YouTube Game of the Week featuring the Baltimore Orioles and Tampa Bay Rays at Tropicana Field.
+In 2021, an all-female broadcast crew called a Major League Baseball game for the first time; specifically, Sarah Langs, Heidi Watney, Lauren Gardner, Melanie Newman and Alanna Rizzo, called a YouTube Game of the Week featuring the Baltimore Orioles and Tampa Bay Rays at Tropicana Field.
 Before the 2024 season, the Oakland Athletics hired Jenny Cavnar as their full-time play-by-play announcer, making her the first female primary play-by-play announcer in MLB history.
 On May 13, 2024, in a game between the Oakland Athletics and the Houston Astros, Cavnar and Julia Morales became the first two women to do the play-by-play on television for the same MLB game.
 On August 26, 2024, Rylee Pay and Emma Tiedemann became the first pair of women to call a Boston Red Sox game.
+Rylee Pay became the Tacoma Rainiers's play-by-play announcer in 2025, making her the first female lead broadcaster in Triple-A baseball.
+On July 10, 2026, Madison Shipman became the first woman to call a regular-season Toronto Blue Jays game on television.